lblod/delta-producer-publication-graph-maintainer/README.md

   ]
 }
 ```
-The simple mode publishes evereything that matches the pattern above.
+The simple mode publishes everything that matches the pattern above.
 Hence you might expose too much data or even not enough, please refer to `concept scheme filtering` for more complex scenarios.

 ### concept scheme filtering
 Here, the logic to consider what is a viable logical block to produce for consumer is based on a concept scheme filtering.